xinran-waibel/GWC_UMN_LAB_FALL_2018/git_lab.md

 3. Click "Collaborators"
 4. Type xinranduan in the textbox
 5. Click "Add collaborator"
 6. Now Julina can view your repo!
-Next, add Yiwen as a collaborator.

 ## Fork `GWC_UMN_FALL_2018` Repo to Add Your Contact Info
 1. What is **fork**: fork allows you to create a clone of someone else's Github repo.
 Since the forked repo still links back to the original repo, you can create PRs later to merge changes on the forked repo to the original repo.